Photography is inherently fragmentary,

 When Robert Adams took up

-assassinations, Vietnam, Dylan, the Pill, pot, Nixon, and, a few years later,
+the camera in the 1960s, this was the zeitgeist at large, fed by assassinations, Vietnam, Dylan, the Pill, pot, and a few years later,

 it.
 J'accuse!
-That alone did not make
+The act alone did not make

-only were they openly critical of so-called "progress," they were
+only were they openly critical of the notion of "progress," they also looked starkly anti-aesthetic.
+So often seemed to be

-of, well, of nothing, really.
+of, well ... of nothing, really.

 “[T]he word beauty is in practice unavoidable.
 Its very centrality accounts, in fact,